 Hear No Evil ...
 Why Developers Disguise Big Developments as Small, and the City Lets Them

-Not surprisingly then, the law requires large developments to take more efforts to control their impact than small ones.
+So the law requires large developments to do more to control their impact than small ones.
 For example, the Minnehaha Creek Watershed District (MCWD), which protects wetlands, rivers and lakes, has one set of rules for developments of 1 or 2 houses and stricter rules for developments of 3 or more.
+A large development like this one would even have to build a separate stormwater treatment facility - you know, the kind that would have prevented the city from spending $6 million to fix Strawberry Lane, a path we're on again here.

 But not always.
 Take Shorewood's Watten Ponds development.
-Watten Ponds is a large development made to look small - 4 to 10 houses planned but formally presented to the City of Shorewood as just 2, conveniently under the size that would trigger much greater requirements of the MCWD.
+Watten Ponds is a large development made to look small - 4 to 10 houses planned but formally presented to the City of Shorewood as just 2, conveniently under the size that would trigger much greater requirements.

 Surely, then, the City is requiring the development to be reviewed based on its full scope, right?